 Depending on the severity of the alcohol addiction and the amount of damage already done to internal organs it can be quite dangerous to just stop.
 Did you know that quitting a severe alcohol dependency cold turkey could lead to kidney failure, heart attack, lung problems, hypophosphatemia, alcoholic ketoacidosis, delirium tremens, and even death?

-When it comes to drug dependency the health stakes can be even higher with cold turkey detox.
+Dangers of a Cold Turkey Detox – When it comes to drug dependency the health stakes can be even higher with a cold turkey detox.
 It all depends on the type of drug, the concentration, how long it has been used, and what levels of tolerance the body has built up.
 It is considered highly ill-advised to try cold turkey detoxification without medical assistance.

-Let’s say you are trying to quit a highly addictive drug, for example an opioid like Fentanyl or a benzodiazepine like Xanax.
+Let’s say you are trying to quit a highly addictive drug, for example, an opioid-like Fentanyl or a benzodiazepine like Xanax.
 Trying to stop cold turkey is going to be nearly impossible and the side effects and health consequences can be severe.
-Such drugs, like opioids and benzos, rewire your brain, and if you stop taking them cold turkey you can have all kinds of overwhelming withdrawal symptoms such as seizures, cognitive disfunction, irregular heartbeats, vomiting, and more.
+Such drugs, like opioids and benzos, rewire your brain, and if you stop taking them cold turkey you can have all kinds of overwhelming withdrawal symptoms such as seizures, cognitive dysfunction, irregular heartbeats, vomiting, and more.
 These withdrawal symptoms can sometimes even lead to death.
 So again, don’t try to be the “I don’t want anyone’s help” person.
 Everyone going through a serious dependency issue needs real help.

 What Is A Safe Way to Quit?